Location of Charlevoix

 Convenience

-If you’re bringing your own boat the Charlevoix Municipal Boat Ramp is a good choice.
-Michigan’s DNR website says it has a hard-surface ramp and the water depth is sufficient to accommodate any trailerable watercraft.
+The Charlevoix Municipal Boat Ramp is a good choice if you’re bringing your boat.
+Michigan’s DNR website says it has a hard-surface ramp, and the water depth is sufficient to accommodate any trailer-able watercraft.
 There is also the Ironton launch located off M-66.
 If you’d prefer to put in on Michigan, there are a couple of launches to try:

 - Michigan DNR launch, north of A.L.P.
 Lighting Components on US-31